rustasync/team/_posts/2018-11-27-tide-middleware-evolution.md

 Thanks again go to @tirr-c for working through several iterations of this design!

-# Computed values: an exmaple
+# Computed values: an example

 Finally, we now have a full example of using computed values for cookie parsing, which you can find [here][cookies]!
 A very important area of ongoing work will be